 Instead, make sure that you share various stories that include what worked and what didn’t.
 Focus on what the company can learn from those mistakes.
 That way, as things progress, everyone feels confident and comfortable.

 5. Design a good onboarding process and mentorship

 People take time to adjust to new things.
 Knowledge sharing isn’t new, but creating a culture of it is something foreign to most people.
 They aren’t asked their opinions and never have been.

 Therefore, they don’t know how to react.

 Attracting the best talent is crucial, but you often lose time when the newbie is nervous about sharing their skills and knowledge upfront.

-The goal is to make them feel comfortable with the organization from the beginning.
+The goal is to make them feel comfortable with the organization from the beginning as they move through the employee onboarding process.
 That way, they know their value.